enesoncu/Sentiment-Analyze/README.md

-# Sentiment Analysis with NLTK and VADER-
+# Sentiment Analysis with NLTK and VADER

 This Python project performs sentiment analysis on input sentences using the NLTK library with VADER (Valence Aware Dictionary and Sentiment Reasoner).
 It provides a simple interface for users to input sentences and receive sentiment analysis results.